tblaase/Net_Practice/README.md

 Our fixed IP is part of `63.239.64.0 - 63.239.127.255`, so the network-address is `63.239.64.0`, combine this with our mask of `/18` and you have the missing **destinaton** of our routing table, `63.239.64.0/18`.

+Fixing the routing table of the Internet: Only 2 fields of the routing table are actually needed, since only meson and cation need to connect to the internet.
+The route of the first we will match to subnet of Interface R11 with the subnet 121.198.129.X where the mask used is 255.255.255.128 in respective CIDR notation /25 to give 121.198.129.0/25.
+Similarly, the second table should match the Interface R22, with mask of 255.255.255.252 CIDR notation of /30 which gives 9.0.0.252/30

 [back to contents](https://github.com/tblaase/Net_Practice#contents)